-Using Your "Player Dashboard" to Manage Your Decks
+Using the Manage Registration Tab to Manage Your Decks

-Once you've gone into the dashboard, change it from "Dashboard" to "Manage".
+Once on this tab, click the Complete Decks button next to your Hearthstone event.
 Here is where you'll be adding your class/deck information:

-In the image above, one deck has been added, but two additional decks remain.
-Three decks were set due to the organizer giving a specific "Class" count.
-Meaning, they set the number of decks to three.
-If you don't have three added, you'll be disqualified once the deck management deadline passes.
+Four decks were set due to the organizer giving a specific "Class" count.
+Meaning, they set the number of decks to four.
+If you don't have four added, you'll be disqualified once the deck management deadline passes.

 Adding a Deck, Selecting a Class, and Adding Cards